MicrosoftDocs/Contribute/Contribute/architecture-center/aac-contribute.md

 ## Edit an existing article

-You can edit an existing article on Azure Architecture Center, if you see a typo, want to add a link, or want to add more details.
+You can edit an existing article on Azure Architecture Center if you see a typo, want to add a link, or want to add more details.

 ### Base requirements